Food for Exercise - What to Eat Before, During and After Workout

 8. Food with Fibers

 Fiber will aid your digestion and make you feel fuller.
-Best time to take fiber is in the morning.
-So have a healthy fiber-rich breakfast like grapefruit and oats.
+The best time to take fiber is in the morning.
+So, go for a healthy fiber-rich breakfast like grapefruit and oats.

 Include healthy snacks to take care of your hunger pangs.
-Raw almonds, fruits, yogurts and even popcorn (that is 'popped' without sugar; just a dash of salt, pepper and maybe a mist of olive oil)
+So, carry with you raw almonds, fruits or even popcorn that is 'popped' without sugar but with a dash of salt, pepper and maybe a mist of olive oil.

 10. Limit Alcohol, Cigarettes and Junk Food

-Staying motivated to stay on your fitness program is important.
-So be kind and at the same time be realistic and limit your alcohol, cigarettes and junk food consumption, to weekends only.
+To stay motivated and to continue on your fitness program is important.
+So, be realistic and continue to enjoy your alcohol, cigarettes and junk food consumption but on weekends only.

-To help you with this task, you may want to keep a diary to monitor your progress and what works for you.
+To help with this task, keep a 'Food for Exercise Journal' to monitor your progress and what type of food works for you.